semeval2026task2/SemEval-2026-Task2/docs/data/data-overview.md

 <p style="font-size: 0.9em; color: #555; margin-top: 0.5em;">
   Note 1: The data was collected in 7 different phases over multiple years (2021–2024).
-  We provide the collection_phase as additional information in case it is helpful.
+  We provide the <strong>collection_phase</strong> as additional information in case it is helpful.
 </p>
 <p style="font-size: 0.9em; color: #555; margin-top: 0.2em;">
   Note 2: The participants in the dataset collection study could describe "how they are feeling"
   by writing an essay or writing 1 to 5 feeling words (e.g., happy, calm, sad, etc.).
-  We provide a boolean column is_words to distinguish the two forms.
+  We provide a boolean column <strong>is_words</strong> to distinguish the two forms.
 </p>